samaguiar/pdf_reader/README.md

 *in progress*

 ## Next Steps:
-[x] Create base function to search one term
+[x] Create base function to search one term \n
-[] Design interactive user application with tkinter for user input of file/search term [] Allow user to upload a folder to search one term
-[] Allow user to enter a list of terms
+[] Design interactive user application with tkinter for user input of file/search term \n [] Allow user to upload a folder to search one term \n [] Allow user to enter a list of terms \n
 [] Speed up procress